For centuries, the corporation has been a popular business entity that allows people to band together to form businesses.

 8) Handle ongoing maintenance requirements

-Once you’ve gotten your business up and running, there are still some requirements that keep your corporation in good standing with the state.
+Once you’ve got your business up and running, there are still some requirements that keep your corporation in good standing with the state.
 You will obviously need to pay your corporate taxes on an annual basis, and most states also require annual reports.

 Annual reports typically serve as a means of keeping the state updated regarding some important functions of your business.
 These reports inform the state if you’ve made any significant changes to your business, like changing your business name, moving to a new physical address, designating a new registered agent, etc.